epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 <iframe src="assets/plots/Distribution_of_the_R2_from_the_random_forest.html" width="800" height="500" frameborder="0" position="relative"></iframe>

-We can clearly see also that the distribution follows : A COMPLETER !!! which assess a great stability of our model.
+Initially, the random forest exhibits a commendable average predictive power ($R^2_{rf}=0.42$) with minimal variability, as indicated by a narrow confidence interval at 95% [$0.38, 0.45$].Furthermore, the Random Forest demonstrates a substantial enhancement in prediction compared to linear regression ($R^2_{lr}=0.218$).

+Our objective, now, is to pinpoint the most discriminative variables within the Random Forest analysis.

+In a decision tree, and subsequently in a random forest, the initial selection of variables involves choosing the most informative ones to partition the dataset.
+The impurity, often measured by Gini impurity, defines the likelihood of a variable being selected.
+Therefore, a high probability indicates that the corresponding variable possesses significant explanatory power.Hence, we will visualize the dependent variables characterized by the highest Gini impurity.
-Aditionnally, we also plot the most important features using Mean Decrease in Impurity (MDI).
+We plot the most important features using Mean Decrease in Impurity (MDI).
 The higher the MDI, the better the feature is at making predictions :

-<iframe src="assets/plots/Feature_Importances_using_MDI.html" width="800" height="500" frameborder="0" position="relative"></iframe>
+<iframe src="assets/plots/Feature_Importances_using_MDI_final.html" width="800" height="500" frameborder="0" position="relative"></iframe>

-We can see that in fact A COMPLETER!!!
+We can see that the most important features are the following :

 ###### Correlation between the most important features